Special Weather Statement issued for Rockland by NWS - News Break

 Special Weather Statement issued for Rockland by NWS

-Effective: 2021-07-08 15:12:00 EDT Expires: 2021-07-08 15:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Rockland A STRONG THUNDERSTORM WILL AFFECT NORTHERN ESSEX...EASTERN PASSAIC...BERGEN...SOUTHERN WESTCHESTER AND ROCKLAND COUNTIES At 307 PM EDT, a strong thunderstorm was located over Passaic, moving northeast at 40 mph.
-Winds up to 40 mph are possible with this storm.
-This storm will be near Hackensack around 310 PM EDT.
-Bergenfield and Paramus around 315 PM EDT.
-Yonkers and Tappan around 325 PM EDT.
-Nanuet and Dobbs Ferry around 330 PM EDT.
-White Plains and Tarrytown around 335 PM EDT.
-Ossining and Hawthorne around 340 PM EDT.
-Torrential rainfall is also occurring with this storm, and may cause localized flooding.
-Do not drive your vehicle through flooded roadways.
-Frequent cloud to ground lightning is occurring with this storm.
-Lightning can strike 10 miles away from a thunderstorm.
-Seek a safe shelter inside a building or vehicle.alerts.weather.gov
+Effective: 2021-07-08 09:38:00 EDT Expires: 2021-07-08 13:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Rockland A STRONG THUNDERSTORM WILL AFFECT CENTRAL PASSAIC...NORTHWESTERN BERGEN AND ROCKLAND COUNTIES At 1259 PM EDT, a strong thunderstorm was located over Pompton Lakes, moving northeast at 20 mph.
+Winds in excess of 40 mph and pea size hail are possible with this storm.
+This storm will be near Ramsey around 125 PM EDT.
+Suffern around 130 PM EDT.
+Monsey and Nanuet around 140 PM EDT.
+New City and Pomona around 145 PM EDT.
+This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.alerts.weather.gov

 Comments / 0